felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

 ## Background

-During armed conflict, certain humanitarian infrastructure enjoys special protection under International Humanitarian Law (IHL) and must be respected and protected by all parties to the conflict.
+During armed conflict, certain humanitarian infrastructure enjoys special protection under International Humanitarian Law (IHL) which mandates that such infrastructure must be respected and protected by all parties to the conflict.
 IHL defines a number of physical emblems, including the Red Cross, Red Crescent, and Red Crystal, that visually signal this protection for physical assets using simple representations that enable the easy adoption and recognition needed for these emblems to be widely adopted in real conflict environments.
 However, there is no way to visually signal this protection when the emblem-bearing asset is a digital concept and therefore has no equivalent physical form to which a visual representation of an emblem can be applied.
 Such digital assets are both inspectable and attackable without kinetic means or ever seeing the visual form of whatever real hardware is running the digital asset.